-Combine the visit to the centre of Lima with a trip to the famous Gold Museum.
+Combine the visit to the center of Lima with a trip to the famous Gold Museum.

 We will then visit the nearby cathedral on the main square, which bears the city's coat-of-arms and houses the remains of Francisco Pizarro, the founder of Lima.

-The Gold Museum houses an extraordinary private collection of more than 6500 pieces from the Mochica, Nasca and Chimu cultures collected by the philanthropist Miguel Mujica Gallo.
+The Gold Museum is home to an extraordinary private collection of more than 6500 pieces from the Mochica, Nasca and Chimu cultures, collected by the philanthropist Miguel Mujica Gallo.